chas-challenge-code-6/sentinel/docs/PROJEKTPLAN.md

 - **Backend:** API for data collection and analysis.
 - **IoT:** Sensor network with real-time monitoring.
 - **Documentation:** README.md, API-DOCUMENTATION.md, TESTING.md, ARCHITECTURE.md, ACCESSIBILITY.md, CHANGELOG.md, RETROSPECTIV.md.

-## 8. Summary

-Project Sentinel enhances workplace safety through real-time monitoring of hazardous conditions.
-By leveraging smart sensors and advanced data analysis, the system offers a proactive safety solution for high-risk professions.

-Our goal is to execute an innovative and commercially viable project that benefits both users and employers.